madebits/madebits.github.io/blog/2013/2013-03-02-Exploring-Digital-Camera-Specifications.md

 ##Over and Under Exposure

 Image areas can be classified into three classes based on amount of light brightness information they contain: shadows (low-light parts), middtones, and highlights (high-light parts).
-In middtones, there is usually to be found the neutral (middle) gray color (RGB=127,127,127 or RGB=128,128,128) (called also gray or white balance [34], known also as color temperature [37]).
+In middtones, there is usually to be found the neutral (middle) gray color (RGB=127,127,127 or RGB=128,128,128) (called also gray or white balance [34], based on color temperature [37]).
 If the middle gray has a another RGB value, we have a color cast.
 The brightness range of values an image contains between its lightest and darkest parts is the dynamic range.

 Over-exposure of an image causes loss of information in highlight detail - important bright parts of an image are "washed out" or effectively all white (blown out) [33].
 There is more brightness information than needs to be.